FlixNFood

 1. Make the choux: boil the water and butter, beat in the flour off the heat until it forms a ball, then beat in the eggs one at a time to a smooth, glossy paste.

 2. Pipe rounds in three sizes — large, medium, small — and bake at 400°F for 20–25 minutes until deep gold and hollow.
+Don't open the oven for the first 15 minutes or they'll deflate.
 Cool completely.

-3. Make the chocolate crème pâtissière: heat the milk; whisk the yolks, sugar, and cornstarch; temper together and cook to a thick custard, then whisk in the chocolate and vanilla.
+3. Make the chocolate crème pâtissière: heat the milk; whisk the yolks, sugar, and cornstarch; temper together and cook, whisking, until it thickens and the first big bubbles burp through, then whisk in the chocolate and vanilla.
 Chill.

 4. Fill each puff with the crème through a small hole in the base.